jakekrainock/MECA-482-Fall2021-Ball-and-Plate/README.md

 Group 6: Joseluis Zamora, Jesus Hernandez, Joseph Marlowe, Gerardo Munguia, Jacob Krainock

 ## Introduction
 The control system design in this report will utilize a ball and plate system.
 A ball and plate system involves a ball that freely moves about a plate that will tilt due to two servor motors.
-These servor motors are oriented in two different angular orientations.
-The reqiurements of the system are listed below:
+These servor motors are oriented in two different angular orientations to achieve the desired range or motion.
+The requirements of the system are listed below:
+- [ ] Balance a ball on the center of the plate
-- [ ]
+- [ ] React to system disburbances

-## Mathmatical Model
+## Mathematical Model
-Our ball and plate system can be represtned using Figure 1a and 1b below
+For deriving a mathematical the system in question is reduced to a simpler model to find the transfer function.
+For a ball and plate system it can be reduced to a ball on a beam system.
+Since the design of the ball and plate system will have identical in the x-y and ¬y-z plane only the x-y plane is modeled below in Figure 1.
 ![](Figures/mathmaticmodel.png) <br>
- **Figure 1a and 1b.** Ball on a plate system model and free body diagram of ball<br>
+ **Figure 1**: Ball and Plate system free body diagram of a) the system and b) the ball. <br>

 ## Controller Design